Howrdy/es6-egg/README.md

 # es6-egg
-An ES6(ECMAScript 2015) starter with webpack bundle.
+A minimal ES6 (ECMAScript 2015) starter with Webpack bundle.